What if most appliances in your home were connected to the internet? That’s the future as imagined in many visions of the Internet of Things (IoT).

 Today, when you think of IP-enabled devices, hardware such as your phone, tablet, smart TV or PC probably comes to mind, and for good reason: These gadgets all have screens, which are essential for the popular video streaming apps (e.g., Netflix, Amazon Prime Video, etc.) that have accounted for the bulk of all internet traffic in North America this decade, according to Sandvine.

-A vast opportunity for mechanical engineers: Understanding the scale of the IoT
+A vast opportunity: Understanding the scale of the IoT

 In the IoT, a qualifying “thing” might be much more minimalistic, having only a printed circuit board and a few other bundled components for exchanging data with other IoT nodes.
 It could be anything from a sensor embedded on an assembly line, to a refrigerator capable of communicating with various cloud computing services to reorder specific items for delivery.
 Such variety and general simplicity means that the IoT’s scale is potentially massive: